Wednesday, September 26, 2018

 The opening movie scenes that we found are from the Imperial War Museum and were taken on October 18, 1918 when Cooper had just been promoted to Captain.
 You see him fitting his Debrie motion picture camera to a gun position inside the cockpit of a Liberty plane.
 Cooper went up in a two-seater together with Jimmy Meissner that day.
 Rickenbacker in his book Fighting the Flying Circus (1919) described how their plane crashed a couple of miles outside of the aerodrome.
 "We hurried over, expecting to find the occupants badly injured, as the Liberty appeared to be a total wreck.
 But out stepped Jimmy and Captain Cooper, neither of them the worse for their experience.
 And to complete our surprise, the camera, although covered with the débris of the machine, was quite unhurt!"

-The wrecked Liberty plane, showing Cooper's movie camera attached to the observer's seat.
+The wrecked Liberty plane, showing Cooper's movie camera atached to the observer's seat.
 Photographer: Sgt.
 Gideon Eikleberry, Signal Corps cameraman, 26th Division, A.E.F.
 Location: Rembercourt, Meurthe et Moselle, France.
 Date: October 18, 1918.
-Courtesy Harry B. Kidd
+Colorized photograph, courtesy Harry B. Kidd

 Link to high res image